-• a front wheel is against the curb

-2. Turn the key to 4 (start), then release the key as soon as the engine begins cranking.
-Your vehicle has a computer assisted cranking system that assists in starting the engine.
+- the front wheels are turned - a front wheel is against the curb that assists in starting the engine.
 After releasing the key from the 4 (start) position, the engine may continue cranking for up to 10 seconds or until the vehicle starts.